-If required, shipment of the Company's satellites to territory outside the United States would be subject to U.S. export control regulation.
-If any of Loral's satellite launch service providers intends to launch the Company's satellites from a launch facility outside the United States, export licensing authorizations from the U.S. government may be required.
+Shipment of the Company's satellites to territory outside the United States will be subject to U.S. export control regulation.
+Because certain of Loral's satellite launch service providers intend to launch the Company's satellites from a launch facility outside the United States, export licensing authorizations from the U.S. government will be required.
 There can be no assurance, however, that the required export licenses will be obtained.
 U.S. export control laws and regulations are subject to modification, and any prior export approvals for a given foreign launch service provider do not necessarily assure the approval of any future authorization request.